ietf/www.ietf.org/Introduction to the IETF.md

 ## <a id="rfcs">RFCs</a>

 The IETF publishes its technical documentation as RFCs, an acronym for their historical title *Requests for Comments*.
-RFCs are sequentially numbered, starting with RFC 1 published in 1969 (the RFC series predates the IETF).
-Each RFC has a status, generally one of 'Internet Standard', 'Proposed Standard', 'Best Current Practice' (or 'BCP' in short),  'Informational', 'Experimental' or 'Historic'.
-Some statuses may change over time.
-RFCs are freely available.
+They describe the Internet's technical foundations, such as addressing, routing, and transport technologies.
+RFCs also specify protocols like TLS 1.3, QUIC, and WebRTC that are used to deliver services used by billions of people every day, such as real-time collaboration, email, and the domain name system.

-The RFC series has two sub-series, STDs and BCPs, with each numbered STD and BCP comprising one or more RFCs.
-STDs are 'Internet Standard' RFCs and BCPs are RFCs that describe Best Current Practices in the Internet, some of which are administrative processes for the IETF.
+Software developers, hardware manufacturers, and network operators around the world voluntarily implement and adopt the technical specifications and best practices described by RFCs.

-Once an RFC is published, it is never revised.
-If the specification it describes changes, the standard will be re-published in another RFC that "obsoletes" the first.
-If a technical or editorial error is found in an RFC, an errata may be linked to the RFC and/or held for the next document update.
+The [RFC Editor](https://www.rfc-editor.org) website is the authoritative site for RFCs.
+The [IETF Datatracker](https://datatracker.ietf.org/) provides transparency on the process that resulted in the publication of each RFC.

-The authoritative repository of RFCs is the [RFC Editor](https://www.rfc-editor.org) website.
+For more information see [About RFCs](https://www.ietf.org/process/rfcs/).

 ## <a id="work">The Work</a>